nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Adding a doctor <a name="add-doctor"/>

 ### Deleting a doctor  <a name="delete-doctor"/>
+1. Deleting a doctor while all doctors are being shown
+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List all doctors using the `list` command.
+There must be multiple doctors.

+    2. Test case: `delete 1`<br>
+       Expected: First doctor is deleted from the doctors list.
+Details of the deleted doctor are shown in the status message.

+    3. Test case: `delete 0`<br>
+       Expected: No doctor is edited.
+Error details are shown in the status message.

+    4. Other incorrect edit commands to try: `delete`, `delete x`, `delete abcd` (where x is larger than the list size, and abcd are any alphabets)<br>
+       Expected: Similar to previous.

+2. Delete a doctor while some doctors are being shown

+    1. Prerequisites: `toggle` to the `Doctors` tab.
+List some doctors using `find XYZ` (XYZ is the name of an existing doctor).

+    2. Test cases are similar to those above.

 ### Editing a doctor <a name="edit-doctor"/>

 1. Editing a doctor while all doctors are being shown